There’s More to Consider Than Whether or Not to Use Batting!

 Another method, which you may prefer if you like a little loft to your quilt, is to substitute a flannel sheet for the batting.
 Just be sure to wash it several times so it won’t shrink substantially when the finished quilt is washed.

-Another consideration for a summer quilts is the fabric used in making them.
-Fabrics from some manufacturers are naturally thinner, and cooler, than others.
+Another consideration for a summer quilt is the fabric used in making them.
+Fabrics from some manufacturers are naturally thinner, and cooler than others.
 But have you considered fabrics other than quilting cotton?

 The following article from Craftsy gives a nice overview of fabrics and batting for lightweight summer quilts.
 You’ll find a lot of good info in the comments too.